gardening

 Starting seeds

 Earlier this week, it was finally starting to feel like spring.
 The air lost some of its chill, birds chirped in the tree outside our dining room window, and the first crocuses poked up from neighborhood yards.
-Of course, this morning it's snowing, so we need a good dose of cheer to pick up our… Continue reading Starting seeds
+Of course, this… Continue reading

 Planning the garden